joma74/acc-natours/docs/TestcafeScreenshot.md

 > Starting FF in non-headless mode, testcafe does not allow you to set a marionette port to it's options.
 Which it should offer, if you define an own FF's profile.
 Instead, a testcafe's own marionette client with some other port is opened.

-## Testcafe Under-The-Hood
+## Explain Testcafe Under-The-Hood

-Another point about my understanding of testcafe is that - as one might presume falsely by now speaking at length about CDP and Marionette - testcafe is not just yet another wrapper over Chrome's CDP or FF's Marionette.
+Another point about my understanding of testcafe is that - as one might presume falsely by now speaking at length about Chrome's CDP or FF's Marionette - testcafe is not just yet another wrapper over those.

-Many of the other testcafe commands are routed via a JS proxy(hammerhead) directly into/onto the browser instance runnning the application under test.
-In the whole documentation of testcafe this point is never mentioned and AFAIK very unique.
+Many of the other testcafe commands are routed via a JS proxy(hammerhead) directly into/onto the browser instance running the application under test.
+In the whole documentation of testcafe this point is never mentioned and AFAIK is very unique.

 Would love to hear from tescafe folks about their architectural decision process and detailed pros and cons comparing to w3c driver spec or other competitive products.
 This would be beneficial for decisions about the ins and outs when evaluating or proposing for an adoption.

-## Testcafe Supports Only Latest Browsers
+## Explain Testcafe Supports Only Latest Browsers

 Also lacking is a more prominent section about why testcafe supports only the latest browser versions.
-As above, this would be beneficial for decisions about the ins and outs when evaluating or proposing for an adoption.
+As above, this would be beneficial for decisions.

-## Testcafe Delivers ES3 Code
+## Evalute Need That Testcafe Delivers ES3 Code

 Why does testcafe deliver transpiled es3 code? `Promises` are resolved to some promisify framework :frowning:, whatever that does.
 Thing is, it makes debugging testcafe for me quite difficult.
 While delivered with source mappings, this is rather bothersome, from initial setting breakpoints till the source mapping is recognized to funny line jumps while debugging to stepping through nested technical crutch sources i am not interested in.

-## Provide ESM for node
+## Provide ESM For Node

 Testcafe already uses `esm` underneath.
 Would think support for es6 modules in node for my tests too.
 Had to learn to run my runTestCafe via `node -r esm src/tests/run-testcafe`.
 Why not defaulting?